Requires Vulkan 1.0

 VkDeviceMemory) would have to intercept all entry points that take a

 VkAllocationCallbacks parameter and inject its own

-That’s maybe doable for the extensions we know about, but not for ones we
+That may be doable for the extensions we know about, but not for ones we do

 The proposal would work fine in the face of most unknown extensions.